qdHe/Parallelized-Force-directed-Graph-Drawing/README.md

 We plan to use the Latedays cluster to run our code, which will use Tesla K40 GPU.
 One of the main disadvantage of force-directed algorithms is high running time with large amounts of data.
 Therefore, we want to parallelize the algorithm with GPU to imrpove the performance as GPU has good ability of computing and parallel.
 Also, Latedays has Xeon Phi which enables parallel through OpenMP as well.
 For consistency, we will also run the sequential version on Latedays.

 ## Schedule

 * **Week 1 11.5--11.11**

-Understand the algorithm and the code in C++ boost library.
+> Understand the algorithm and the code in C++ boost library.
 Start the sequential implementation in C++.

 * **Week 2 11.12--11.18**

-Finish the sequential version of the program and analyze the performance by fine-grained timing.
+> Finish the sequential version of the program and analyze the performance by fine-grained timing.
 Identify the bottleneck and come up with an approach to parallelize the program.
+Start programming the parallel version of the program.

 * **Week 3 11.19--11.25**

-Start programming the parallel version of the program.
+> Iterate on the parallel version.
+Try to optimize the complexity through algorithms such as Barnes-Hut, k-d tree or quad-tree.

 * **Week 4 11.26--12.2**

-Iterate on the parallel version and optimize performance.
+> Iterate on the parallel version.
+Try some other methods shuch as spatial hashing.

 * **Week 5 12.3--12.9**

-Finish parallelizing the program and generate results.
+> Finish parallelizing the program and generate results.
 If there is time left, write the parallel CPU version using OpenMP and compare performance.

 * **Week 6 12.10--12.16**

-Wrap up the project.
+> Wrap up the project.
 Write final report.
 Prepare video and poster for demo.

 ## Authors